SEND Information Report

 Your child’s teacher or Mrs Potter will discuss with you if your child has been added to the special educational needs register.
 Children may also be identified as having SEND if they have a medical diagnosis which affects their learning or physical ability to access the curriculum.

 Our building, which is all on one accessible level, caters well for children who may have complex physical needs.

 Where necessary, support will be put in place to ensure that children with physical needs get the opportunity to take part fully in all areas of the curriculum.
 Members of staff at the school have experience in dealing with children with a wide range of physical issues.
 Regular training is put in place to ensure that all members of staff are trained to provide the best support for children with additional physical needs.
-Where necessary, parents can meet with Mrs Potter and relevant healthcare professionals to write a ‘Health Care Plan’.
+Where necessary, parents can meet with Mrs Potter, the class teachers and TAs and relevant healthcare professionals to write a ‘Health Care Plan’.
 This document is then shared with all relevant staff members.

 We believe that the child should have a say about the provision they receive at school.
 Children are encouraged to attend meetings about their progress, set themselves targets to achieve and to shape their own learning.

-From September 2019, all children will have the opportunity to spend time with their class teacher during ‘conferencing’.
-This will enable the teachers to give verbal feedback to children and will mean that difficulties and misconceptions can be addressed quickly.
-The children will also be given the time to reflect on their own learning independently.
+Since September 2019, all children have had the opportunity to spend time with their class teacher during ‘conferencing’.
+This enables the teachers to give verbal feedback to children and will mean that difficulties and misconceptions can be addressed quickly.
+The children are also given the time to reflect on their own learning.

 Children at St. Augustine’s have said the following about our provision for children with SEND:

 “Adults help me a lot.
 I am happier at school because I am better at maths now.” – year 5 child.

 “The adults in class have helped me to get better at writing.
 I believe I can do it now.” – year 4 child